Political Science (POLS)

 Sources, dynamics, and patterns of politics in the two Koreas.
 Comparison of North and South Korea.
 Course Information: Same as GLAS 232.
 Prerequisite(s): POLS 130; or consent of the instructor.
 World Cultures course.

 POLS 234.
-Western European Politics and Government.
+Politics and Government of Western Europe.
 3 hours.

 Comparison of government and politics of major Western European countries.
-Topics include political culture, political parties, elections, legislatures, executive arrangements, and the European community.
-Course Information: Prerequisite(s): POLS 130 or consent of the instructor.
+Topics include political culture, political parties, elections, legislatures, executive arrangements, and the European Union.
+Course Information: Recommended background: POLS 130 or INST 130.

 POLS 236.
 Politics and Government of Eastern Europe.
 3 hours.